Lower Gastrointestinal (GI) Bleeding

 Causes

-1. Diverticular disease: This is one of the most common causes of lower GI bleeding.
-Small pouches can develop in the large intestine.
-They occur more frequently with age.
+- Diverticular disease: This is one of the most common causes of lower GI bleeding.
+Small pouches develop in the large intestine.
+A blood vessel in the pouch bursts open and bleeds.

-2. Angiodysplasias: These are abnormal blood vessels that can cause bleeding from the large intestine.
-It is the second most common cause of lower GI bleeding.
+- Angiodysplasias: Abnormal blood vessels in the intestine leak blood.
+This is the second most common cause of lower GI bleeding.

 Symptoms

-When symptoms are severe, this is due to heavy abrupt bleeding, and you can go into shock.
-Signs of shock can include a drop in blood pressure, rapid pulse, unconsciousness, or reduced urine volume.
+When symptoms are very serious, due to heavy rapid bleeding, you can go into shock.
+Signs of shock can include low blood pressure, fast heart rate, fainting, or less urine output.

 Risk Factors